MMR and MMRV vaccines

 Evidence suggests there will be no harm to your baby, but it’s better to let them know.

-If you have a medical condition, or are taking medicine that may affect your immune system, check with your healthcare provider if it’s safe for you to have the MMR vaccine.
+If you or your child has a medical condition or are taking medicine that may affect your immune system, check with your healthcare provider if it’s safe for you to have the vaccine.

-Yes it does, but anyone who is unable to consume pork products can request a non-porcine version (Priorix) of the vaccination from their GP.
+Yes, but anyone who is unable to consume pork products can request a non-porcine version (Priorix Tetra) from their GP.

 The evidence is clear: there is no link between the MMR vaccine and autism with many studies including WHO, and those published in The Lancet, reporting on this.